From seedlings, a forest can grow – the path to a vibrant tree canopy for Atlanta.

 Recognizing the positive impact of trees on the community, a group of citizens joined together with the Junior League of Atlanta, Central Atlanta Progress, and the Commissioner of Parks to create Trees Atlanta in 1985 to address the lack of greenspace in the heart of downtown Atlanta.

 As the years passed, the desire for more trees and greenspace beyond downtown was a catalyst for Trees Atlanta to branch out and collaborate with neighborhood groups.
 Trees Atlanta began to plant trees with volunteers, educate citizens on the importance of trees, and engage the community in conserving Atlanta’s tree canopy.
 Since the first 46 trees planted on Carnegie Way in 1986, Trees Atlanta has partnered with community members, businesses, and organizations to conserve and expand the urban forest in which we live.

-Since its beginnings, Trees Atlanta’s primary goals have been to replace trees lost to development, conserve existing trees, protect green space areas, and educate the community’s residents and workers regarding the many benefits of trees.
-Trees Atlanta is now one of the most widely-known and respected non-profits across Metro Atlanta and a highly regarded community steward of our urban environment.
+Since its beginnings, Trees Atlanta’s goals have been to plant new trees, conserve existing trees, replace trees lost to development and hazards, and educate the pubic on the many benefits of trees.
+Trees Atlanta has become one of the most widely-known and respected non-profits locally, as well as nationally, for their work as stewards of our urban environment.

 Avondale Estates – December 14, 1996

 - 1985: Trees Atlanta is founded, hires first Executive Director, Marcia Bansley